newton_polynomial#

 Parameters:

-• bounds (Union[List[List[float]], np.ndarray], optional) – The bounds of the integral, an (m, 2) array where m is the number of spatial dimensions.
-Each row corresponds to the bounds in a given dimension.
-If not given, then the canonical bounds \([-1, 1]^m\) will be used instead.
+• bounds (np.ndarray, optional) – The integral bounds or the limits of integration, an array of shape (m, 2) where m is the number of spatial dimensions.
+Each row corresponds to the limits [lower, upper] for a given dimension.
+If not given, the integral is computed over the entire domain (i.e., self.domain.bounds).

 • **kwargs – Additional keyword-only arguments that change the behavior of the underlying integration (see the respective concrete implementations).